Property-Preserving Hashing for $\ell_1$-Distance Predicates: Applications to Countering Adversarial Input Attacks: Conclusion

 \section{Conclusion}

 We have proposed the first property-preserving hash (PPH) function family for (asymmetric) $\ell_1$-distance predicates, with applications to countering adversarial input attacks.
 Our construction is efficient, as shown through our implementation.
 Our work leaves a number of avenues for future research.
 While the proposed hash function shows high compression for smaller distance thresholds $t$, our theoretical results show that further compression may be possible, especially when $t$ is large.
 Furthermore, our scheme is only robust against one-sided errors and only handles asymmetric $\ell_1$-distance predicates.
 It remains an open problem to find a robust PPH for the exact $\ell_1$-distance predicate.
 There may also be interest in finding a robust PPH scheme for the Euclidean distance predicate.
+Additionally, it is also desirable to find a scheme that is provably hiding, i.e., which shows that inverting the hash function is computationally infeasible.
 Finally, the implementation of our scheme has the potential to be further sped up due to its highly parallel nature.